Estonian President Mrs Kersti Kaljulaid and Rector Prof Mart Kalm at the opening of TASE Graduation show in spring 2019.

-Established in 1914, the Estonian Academy of Arts is the only public university in Estonia providing higher education in fine arts, design, architecture, media, visual studies, art culture, and conservation.
+Established in 1914, the Estonian Academy of Arts is the only public university in Estonia providing higher education in fine arts, design, architecture, media, visual studies, art history, and conservation.

 Designer of our own living environment

-The EAA is striving to become a leading international centre of innovation in the field of visual culture.
+EKA is striving to be among the leading international centres of innovation in the field of visual culture.
 Currently there are more than 1 000 students enrolled in the Academy, with many participating in exchange programmes at international partner universities.
 In addition to active study and research activities, the Estonian Academy of Arts also offers lifelong learning opportunities through the Open Academy.

-The Estonian Academy of Arts collaborates with more than a hundred universities worldwide and belongs to several international higher education networks.
+The Estonian Academy of Arts collaborates with more than a hundred top art, design, and architecture universities worldwide and belongs to several international higher education networks.

-The EAA actively publishes different types of publications, including faculty members’ books, textbooks, study materials, collections of articles, and advance reviewed works from the fields of art and science.
+The EKA actively publishes different types of publications, including faculty members’ books, textbooks, study materials, collections of articles, and advance reviewed works from the fields of art and research.

 While offering a wide selection of specialities, the Academy also offers unique, individualised study and personal mentorship by members of the faculty.
 The departments are strong bodies of competence on their own, while at the same time facilitating synergy and interdisciplinary studies.
 Many faculties have been operating for close to a century.
 They have lengthy experience and historical continuity, and also pioneer change in their field.